nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Syntax: `deleteprop INDEX`

-The `INDEX` specified in this command refers to the index of the entry that is currently visible on the list.
+The `INDEX` specified in this command refers to the index of the entry that is currently visible on the [Property List](#3-property-list).
-Note that if an entry has been filtered out / is not currently on the list, then a `deleteprop` command cannot be executed on it.

 Examples:<br>
 `deleteprop 5`: Deletes the fifth property currently visible on the property list.